Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- update stat display, cleaner and different stats sorted into columns
+- update exivus wiki parsing for due to issues caused by wikimedia update
+- update to runit, displays links for exvius.gg and famitsu
 - fix various issues with unit links with runit/unit
 - remove give command, update help command
 - added emote command to access all of the emotes the bot uses for various things